JavaScript-Open-Curriculum-Foundation/JS-OSC/README.md

 ## Books
 I have 4 broad subjects I want to cover .
 1. JavaScript-First
+   - Scope:
-   - Scope: Node.js -->Terminal Commands, NVM & Git -->JavaScript Fundemental-->Node Website-->Functional & OOP Programming
+   Node.js -->Terminal Commands, NVM & Git -->JavaScript Fundemental-->Node Website-->ClientVSServer-->Express-->JSX --> JSS --> React
    - The idea here is to teach CS in way that is accessible and doesn't drive people away from it and also without the oversimplified approach of teaching HTML/CSS first.
 JavaScript is a good middle ground because its a dynamic language that can be used anywhere a runtime environment is installed (node/deno).
 You can still teach programming concepts as well as web design.
-2. JavaScript Web Site
+2. Frontend-Foundations
-   - Scope: Concepts & Hosting Stuff -->HTML --> CSS --> SCSS--> JSX --> JSS --> React,
+   - Scope: HTML --> CSS --> SCSS--> JSX --> JSS --> React,
-   - The idea here is to teach enough HTML, CSS to appreciate it but not enough to specialize in just the design aspect and instead focusing on  Server-side stuff and component-based design.
+   - The idea here is to teach enough HTML, CSS to appreciate it and not be afraid.
+3. Docker Databases
+   - The idea with this is to teach full-stack development with simple, scalable solutions.
+   - Focuses on security practices, learning database design, dockerizing node applications, etc.
-3. JavaScript Mobile Apps
+4. JavaScript Mobile Apps
    - Scope: TypeScript --> Deno --> React Ionic --> React-Native
    - The idea here is to teach TypeScript and more OOP standards using app development so the transition into C#, Java, etc is easier in college.
-4. Docker Databases
-   - The idea with this is to teach full-stack development with simple, scalable solutions.
-   - Focuses on security practices, learning database design, dockerizing node applications, etc.
 5. JavaScript Hardware
   - Scope: (JohnnyFive) --> J5 --> 3D Printing, ____ (NEED THE MOST HELP HERE)
    - The idea is use JavaScript to teach some basic electrical engineering concepts and cater more to kinesthetic learners.